-Mobile technology may enable student engagement even when the teacher is unable to have one-on-one instruction time.
+Mobile technology can enable student engagement even when the teacher is unable to have personalized instruction time.
 However, instructors need to more closely monitor engagement and collaboration to make sure that students are sharing the devices, and more importantly, that they are sharing ideas with other students.

 The Future of Mobile Technology in the Classroom